 - 5. Begin a campaign known as the 'Northam Lights', which focuses on lighting up and activating derelict streetscapes to become a destination in their own (think Winter Lights Festival in Brookfield Place, Perth).
 Begin this project by lighting up or projecting (local stories, artworks, photos etc.) onto the backs of the properties and fences along the foreshore to liven up the area at night.
-This initiative could be replicated throughout the town centre area as needed. - 6.
+This initiative could be replicated throughout the Town Centre area as needed. - 6.
 Building on the success of the painted CBH grain silos on the fringe of Northam and commission painting of the (Weston Milling) silos in the western end of town, creating a broader tourist destination with an attraction in town, and building on local pride.
 This would also contribute to providing a key visual entry statement into town (via Gairdner Street). - 7.
-Provide creative, visually interesting entry statements at the main entry points into the town centre that also indicate what types of amenities are available, linking back into the destinations identified in Strategy 2 A Town of Destinations.
-Incorporate this signage 'brand' with general way finding signage throughout the town centre.
+Provide creative, visually interesting entry statements at the main entry points into the Town Centre that also indicate what types of amenities are available, linking back into the destinations identified in Strategy 2 - A Town of Destinations.
+Incorporate this signage 'brand' with general way finding signage throughout the Town Centre.
 Allow for the opportunity to incorporate interpretive elements.

 Figure 13.
-A shop-front display lit up at night, helping to contribute light and interest on the street.
+Northam CBH grain silos artwork, providing a unique visual element to the town.
 (Source: Bloglovin.com).